tschulte/jfx8-app/README.md

-A small Maven Application for JavaFX 8 applications.
+A small Gradle Application for JavaFX 8 applications.

 For more information please access: fxapps.blogspot.com